Discchord Reader Rating: Needs Votes

 You're writing a new song, but keep getting stuck.
 What chords sound good together?
 What melody fits those chords?
 Waay helps you master these skills with its interactive exercises, video lessons, and progress tracking tools.

 Waay teaches applied music theory—stuff you can take straight to your instrument and use.
 Want to know what notes sound good together?
 Waay covers that in the first course called "Melodies."
 Want to know which chords fit well together, and how to build any major, minor, or diminished chord?
 That's what the second course, "Chords," is all about.

 Using a combination of bite-size video lessons and interactive exercises, Waay takes you from the basics of notes, steps, and keys all the way through chords, chord progressions, and more.
-The first course even comes completely free with the app, including 8 video lessons and 9 interactive exercises.
 Here's what else you get with Waay:

 • Music theory tailored for beginners and aspiring songwriters

 • Interactive exercises on keys, intervals, scales, and more

 • No connection required!
 Perfect for your subway commutes and plane adventures.

 Course 1: "Melodies"